dvtate/corki/README.md

 - More and More to come: Self-assignable roles, server specific commands, new member announcements/messages,

 ## History:
 Corki bot originated out of necessity in the [CorkiMains Discord server](https://discordapp.com/invite/8ASxJG2), eventually improving upon the functionality of other bots in order to fit our needs and provide new features.
 Corki bot is now used in a number of other servers in addition to being the main discord bot CorkiMains.
+Hosting for Corki bot is provided by [Research in English](https://researchinenglish.com).